czlee/debatekeeper/README.md

 the XML file and add it to the repository.

 I've written a page on [how to write a debate format XML file](http://tryingtoreason.wordpress.com/debatekeeper/writing-your-own-debate-format-xml-file/).
-But it is probably easiest in the first instance to look in the **assets** directory for the XML files there, and follow those.
+But it is probably easiest in the first instance to look in the **assets/formats** directory for the XML files there, and follow those.

 This app doesn't (yet) do the public forum, Lincoln-Douglas or policy